 Talk to Your Doctor or Midwife

-It can be frustrating not to have all the data right now.
-You can only make the best decision for yourself now, given the information you have.
 Please talk to your doctor or midwife about the COVID-19 vaccine.
-If you have concerns, bring them up.
-Please discuss any questions, no matter how small or silly they may seem.
+If you have questions or concerns, bring them up.
 Your doctor or midwife is your trusted partner during your pregnancy.
 They bring a lot of knowledge and experience to help guide you through these decisions.

 Thank you to the amazing companies that have supported this episode.